BetterFutureForAll/bffa-be/README.md

 This approach will require more diligence in schema designs and modeling, but will be more flexible and faster to serve large documents quickly to the front end.

+#### Cautions
+ The temptation to store everything into one giant document may make the calls faster on the server but will make calls take more time to transfer the call to the front end due to the nature of the internet.

 ## Notes
 Ideal data calls will follow